 Follow my 9 step shaving guide and you’ll be ‘looking the business’ in no time!

 Step 1 – Razor Selection

 Before you even begin to shave, it is important you have a good quality razor.
 A multi-blade is probably the way to go.

-The more expensive named ones do perform better than store’s own brands.
+The more expensive named ones do perform better than the store’s own brands.

-Just make sure you replace the blade as soon as you see it starting to dull and feel it tugging and pulling at your face hair.
+Just make sure you replace the blade as soon as you see it starting to dull and feel it tugging and pulling at your facial hair.

 A blunt blade causes rashes and red blotches.

 Depending on your skin type, you should use either a cream or a gel that is for ‘normal’ or sensitive skin.